-"" Matches any string, including the null string.
-Matches any suring, including the num suring. " ?"
-Matches any single character. "[]" Matches any one of the enclosed characters.
+Matches any string, including the null string.
+Matches any single character.
+Matches any one of the enclosed characters.
 A pair of characters separated by "-" matches any character lexically between the pair, inclusive.
 If the first character following the opening "[" is a "!" then any character not enclosed is matched.
 A "-" can be included in the character set by putting it as the first or last character.